Four Cortez City Council seats up for grabs in April vote

 The city’s election notice emphasizes that municipal elections give residents direct influence over budgets, projects and community programs.

-The town of Dolores will hold its regular municipal election on the same day, also by mail.
+The town of Dolores will hold its regular municipal election on the same day.
 Voters will elect a mayor and three board positions.
 Candidates can begin circulating nomination petitions Jan.
 6 and must file them by Jan.
 26 at 5 p.m.

-To qualify, candidates must be at least 18, a registered voter, and have lived in Dolores for 12 consecutive months.
+To qualify, candidates must be at least 18, registered to vote and a Dolores resident for 12 consecutive months.